SMCO4: Expression analysis

 SMCO4 expression in humans was predicted to be highest in the salivary glands.
 Overall, there was RNA tissue expression shown in 37 human tissues and expression of the protein in 71 cell types.

 Regulation of expression

 SMCO4 is not ubiquitously expressed throughout humans.
 There is evidence that the expression of SMCO4 is easily manipulated by many different factors, making constant expression unlikely.
 One example of this expression regulation comes from an experiment that showed increased SMCO4 expression in the presence of Gamma-tocotrienol.

 Predicted interactions

 SMCO4 is predicted to interact with the following proteins:

 Conservation

 Two microRNAs, miR-124-3p.1 and miR-183-5p.1, are thought to be highly conserved throughout variety of vertebrates.
-TheseicroRio RNAs are both neuronal in nature.
+These microRNAs are both neuronal in nature.

 Orthologs

 Orthologs of SMCO4 were found in a variety of species, including mammals, birds, reptiles, amphibians, insects and parasites.
 The primates were consistently found to have the highest sequence identity with the human SMCO4 sequence, followed closely by an extinct fish species called Latimeria chalumnae.
 There was no evidence of SMCO4 presence in yeast species.